-This article will focus specifically on vertigo resulting from disturbance in the vestibular system, what causes it, and how specifically trained manual therapists (Chiropractors, Physiotherapists and Occupational therapists) can help in its diagnosis and treatment.
+This article will focus specifically on vertigo resulting from a disturbance in the vestibular system, what causes it, and how specifically trained manual therapists (Chiropractors, Physiotherapists, and Occupational therapists) can help in its diagnosis and treatment.

 The vestibular system is housed in a bony case in your inner ear and is made up of a complex system of canals, ducts and highly specialised sensory cells.